revbayes/revbayes.github.io/tutorials/div/index.md

 First, we create the variable containing the power posterior.
 This requires us to provide a model and vector of moves, as well as an output file name.
-The ‘cats‘ argument sets the number of power steps.
+The `cats` argument sets the number of power steps.

     pow_p = powerPosterior(mymodel, moves, monitors, "output/Yule_powp.out", cats=100, sampleFreq=10)